w3c/wai-about-wai/_about/translating/getting-started-translating.md

 #### Initial setup

 - Log in to your existing GitHub account, or create one.
 [See GitHub section](#github)
 - Get to the repository of the resource you will translate.
-Near the bottom of each page on the WAI website, there is a "Help improve this page" box.
+  - Near the bottom of each page on the WAI website, there is a "Help improve this page" box.
 The middle button is "Fork & Edit in GitHub".
 That gets you to the repository.
-- Fork the repository.
-- Create a new branch.
-{:.checkbox}
+  - If you have followed the [recommended way](#translation-issue) to declare your intent, you can directly see that info in the GitHub issue.
+- You can directly work from there.
+When committing changes, a [forked repository {% include_cached external.html %}](https://docs.github.com/get-started/quickstart/fork-a-repo) will automatically be created.
+Alternatively, you can fork the repository first.

 #### Translate the resource

 - Refer to [Creating a Translation]({{ "/about/translating/guides/new-translation/" | relative_url }}) guide
 - If the page you are translating has videos, also refer to [Creating Video Subtitles/Descriptions]({{ "/about/translating/guides/video-subtitles/" | relative_url }})
 - Read the [Translating Guidance]({{ "/about/translating/guides/translation-guidance/" | relative_url }}).
-{:.checkbox}

 {% include excol.html type="end" %}